-There are two different gluten tests that, which mean different things, but both carry the same “gliadin” name – this is confusing to everyone.
+There are two different gluten tests, which mean different things, but both unfortunately they carry the same “gliadin” name – this is confusing to everyone.
 The solution is to fully describe each test.
+This has led to gliadin antibody confusion: same name – different test.

 DGP gliadin confusion